covobo/socialite-mailru/README.md

 ## Difference with jhaoda/socialite-mailru

-The package jhaoda/socialite-mailru supports legacy mailru OAuth2 based on connect.mail.ru authentification.
+The package jhaoda/socialite-mailru supports only legacy mailru OAuth2 based on connect.mail.ru authentification.

 This package works with actual mailru OAuth2 based on oauth.mail.ru.